Onirix Players

 It is really important not to overpass 3D model requirements to ensure a good performance in your experiences.

-Take a look at the following table to check Android and iOS support for each scene type:
+Take a look at the following table to check Android and iOS support for each scene type for the WebAR Player:

-Surface (World-Tracking) Supported (uses WebXR on compatible devices / browsers* and fallbacks to a custom tracking implementation if not available) Supported (uses WebXR on certain browsers** and fallbacks to a custom tracking implementation if not available)
+Surface (World-Tracking) Supported (uses WebXR on compatible devices / browsers* and fallbacks to a custom tracking implementation if not available) Supported (uses WebXR on certain browsers** and fallbacks to a custom tracking (Onirix SLAM) implementation if not available) Supported (uses ARKit features)

 * Android browsers compatible with Web XR API currently are Google Chrome, Edge, Samsung Internet and other Chromium based browsers.